 Medication Management

-100% accurate on our 2020, 2022 & 2024 state audits for Medication.
+100% accurate on our 2020, 2022 & 2024 state audits for Medication Management.

 Medication management is the entire process that medicines are prescribed, procured, delivered, administered and then documented.
 Our main responsibilities here at Serenity of Commerce are administering, documenting & monitoring the medication for our residents.

-"Lowest Effective Dosage" for her symptoms.
+When it comes to Medication management for our residents, our team (Nurse Practicioner, Doctor, Pharmacist, Management team and Family Medical POA) will treat memory loss, Dementia & Alzheimer's disease with the "Lowest Effective Dosage" for her symptoms.
 As the later stages of Dementia take effect, we certainly treat for agitation & anger.
 Again, prioritizing the concept of "Lowest Effective Dosage" as our guiding principle.

-Although we are proud of our 100% accuracy rate in each of those State audits... it was expected.
+Although we are proud of our 100% accuracy rate in each of those audits... it was and is expected.
 We have a relatively simple, accurate system of administering and tracking the medication and we have great teamwork within our staff.
 We cross train our staff so that they are routinely auditing each other.
 Each day, we audit our med cart and every one of our med-techs adhere to these six principles of medication management:

 • Right individual